Conditions of Carriage

 41.1.2 or your luggage have or will put the train, or any person in it, in danger;

-41.1.3 failed to obey the instructions of our staff relating to safety or security;
+41.1.3 failed to obey the instructions of our staff or agents relating to safety or security;

 41.1.4 failed to obey no-smoking signs;